dopic/traefiksample/README.md

 # Traefik example
-A simple example using Traefik as a reverse proxy with Docker Swarm Mode, with Sticky Sessions.
+A simple example using Traefik as a reverse proxy with Docker Swarm Mode and Sticky Sessions.